High Welfare Matching Markets via Descending Price: Introduction

 Second, it is unclear the extent to which such mechanisms are compatible with \emph{inspection} stages in which participants must invest effort to discover their preferences.
 For example, in practice, the design of the NRMP requires relatively expensive and time-constrained interviews, which must be completed before matching begins.
 While such concerns have motivated significant work on information acquisition in matching markets, particularly variants of deferred acceptance~(e.g. \cite{immorlica2021designing}; see Section \ref{sec:related-work}), to our knowledge none of it incorporates monetary mechanisms with quantitative welfare guarantees.
 On the other hand, prior work of \cite{kleinberg2016descending} has shown that even in the special case of matching people to items (which have no preferences), approximately optimal welfare \emph{requires} a market design with dynamically interspersed matching and information acquisition. \cite{kleinberg2016descending} showed that descending-price mechanisms tend to be compatible with costly inspection stages and still yield high social welfare, due to a connection with the Pandora's box problem~\citep{weitzman1979optimal}.

-\paragraph{The Marshallian Match.} Inspired by \citet{kleinberg2016descending}, \citet{waggoner2019matching} propose the ``Marshallian Match'' (MM) for two-sided matching with money.
+\paragraph{The $1/4$-rebate Marshallian Match.} Inspired by \citet{kleinberg2016descending}, \citet{waggoner2019matching} propose the ``Marshallian Match'' (MM) for two-sided matching with money.
 In \citet{marshall1920principles}, its namesake describes a theory of market clearing in which the buyer-seller matches that generate the largest surplus -- i.e. the most net utility between the pair -- occur first, and so on down.\footnote{This dynamic eventually leads to the market clearing price (e.g. \citet{plott2013marshall}), after which no more positive-surplus matches are possible.
 Indeed, in a simple commodity market it is possible to ignore Marshall's dynamics and focus on the calculation of the clearing price.
 But in a more complex two-sided matching problem, we appear to require dynamics in order to properly coordinate matches.} A similar dynamic is observed in decentralized matching markets~\cite{chade2017sorting}, yet it does not directly underly standard centralized designs such as deferred acceptance.

 Similarly, the MM begins with a high price that descends over time.
 Participants maintain a bid on each of their potential matches, with the sum of the two bids ideally representing the total surplus generated by the match.
 When the price reaches the sum of any pair's bids on each other, that pair is matched.
-They pay their bids and drop out of the mechanism, which continues. \citet{waggoner2019matching} speculate on the dynamics, strategy, and benefits of this mechanism, but do not obtain theoretical results.
+They pay their bids and drop out of the mechanism, which continues.
+In the ``$1/4$-rebate'' variant studied in this paper, the mechanism only keeps half of the sum of the bids and the participants split the other half, each receiving a rebate of $1/4$ of the sum of the bids. \citet{waggoner2019matching} speculate on the dynamics, strategy, and benefits of this mechanism and variants,\robin{in the absence of rebates\bo{added ``and variants''.
+I recall mentioning rebates somewhere in there.}} but do not obtain theoretical results.